takelwerk/takelage-doc/doc/debugging/molecule.md

 and use `tau login` to get a second shell in the same takelage container.

-Fix your ansible script and run
+Fix your ansible scripts and run
 `rake ansible:molecule:converge`
 in the first terminal window again.